-Looking for the perfect accompaniment to your weekend morning coffee?
-Well, look no further because I’ve got it right here!
 This Cinnamon Sour Cream Coffee Cake from Mary Younkin’s new cookbook, The Weekday Lunches & Breakfasts Cookbook, is a recipe you’ll make again and again.
-The cake is super moist and with a layer of cinnamon streusel both on the top and in the middle, this morning treat is hard to resist.
+With a super moist cake and two layers of cinnamon streusel, this morning treat is hard to resist.
 It is THE perfect accompaniment to your weekend morning coffee!

 Are you a coffee cake lover like I am?